MicrosoftDocs/WSL/WSL/tutorials/wsl-database.md

 4. Once you've added your new aliases, exit the Nano text editor using **Ctrl+X** -- select `Y` (Yes) when prompted to save and Enter (leaving the file name as `.profile`).
 5. Close and re-open your WSL terminal, then try your new alias commands.

+## Troubleshooting

+### Error: directory-sync fdatasync Invalid argument

+Ensure that you are running your Linux distribution in WSL 2 mode.
+For help switching from WSL 1 to WSL 2, see [Set your distribution version to WSL 1 or WSL 2](../reference.md).

 ## Additional resources